edom/work/edom.github.io/plres.md

             - Improve/enhance, not supersede.
         - Mixing the old and new languages should be easy.
         - 2013, article, "Empirical analysis of programming language adoption", [pdf](http://sns.cs.princeton.edu/docs/asr-oopsla13.pdf)
+    - The language must be suitable for systems programming.
+        - System programming is hardware-aware programming.
+        Application programming assumes abstract machine, infinite memory, and all convenience provided by the operating system.
+            - Why do we make this distinction?
 - A goal of programming language research is to make a better programming language (if not the best).
     - Do more with less.
     - *The* ultimate best programming language?